JVHallam/kata_vim/docs/kata_rough.md

 # Tags:
 * Setup documentation
+* Tags:
     * Create tags
     * Have an exercise for creating tags
     * Use tags to jump to parts of your documentation
     * Learn how tags work, then apply this shit

-* sessions
+* sessions - Could be useful
+    * Sessions in general
+    * Re-opening closed files
+    * :mks at the root of a project
+    * vim -S Session.vim

+    * old files:
+        * v:oldfiles contains a list of all the recently used files

 * Nah fuck all that, play more with cexpr, cadde, copen and the keys that go with that

+* File management:
+    * Have a bunch of files in advance
+    * vimdiff with git merge
+    * Finding things /vimgrep/ and :find

+* Linting with copen, cadde, cexpr
+    * This is what i want tbh
+    * $errors=$(node -c .\test.js 2>&1 |select-string -pattern "C:\\").ToString()
+    * vim -c "cadde '$($errors):message"
+    * copen and hit enter, not really super exciting

 * I want some vimscript + file editing stuff in here too
 * Everything that can be turned into a vimrun exercise, should